Foundation Logo

 WHAT HAS BEEN DONE?

-The Civitan International Foundation of Canada, established in 1971, provides funds for a variety of worthwhile causes; Funding for a feasibility study on the integration of mentally handicapped children into community summer camp programs was underwritten - as a result of this study plans for totally segregated camps and programs were reserved.
-A partnership agreement was taken with the Canadian Down Syndrome Society to develop and finance a Public Awareness TV, Radio and Poster campaign throughout every province in Canada.
-In addition, grants have been made to The Canadian Hearing Society, Area , Provincial, National and International Special Olympic Programs, Children Hospitals, Community Living Association and various associations for education, public awareness and research programs to benefit the physically and mentally changed - in all, over $900,000.00 in twenty five years.
+The Civitan International Foundation of Canada, established in 1971, provides funds for a variety of worthwhile causes.
+Funding for a feasibility study on the integration of mentally challenged children into community summer camp programs was underwritten.
+Funding has been provided to the Canadian Down Syndrome Society to develop and finance a Public Awareness booklets.
+In addition grants have been made to develop equal access playgrounds in both Ontario and Quebec, National and International Special Olympic Programs, Children Hospitals, Community Living Association, and various associations for education, public awareness, and research programs to benefit the physically, mentally and developmentally challenged - in all, over $1,000,000 in thirty-five years.

 Return